matthewmx86/Redmond97/README.md

 #### Main theme
 The following packages are recommended for full functionality:
 ```
-firefox, xfce4, xfce4-goodies, xfce4-whiskermenu-plugin (included with xfce4-goodies), gtk-nocsd
+firefox, xfce4, xfce4-goodies, xfce4-whiskermenu-plugin (included with xfce4-goodies), gtk-nocsd, marco
 ```
 The theme has been designed for XFCE4 so the XFCE4 desktop environment is highly recommended but not required for the use of the GTK and Firefox themes.
-There is no Window Manager theme support for desktop environments other than XFCE4 at this time.
-The theme also includes support for the GTK3 version of Whisker Menu if available.
+Support for MATE desktop ahas also been included in the theme.
+To get the titlebar gradients use a window manager such as marco which is included with MATE desktop.

 #### Redmond97 Theme Builder
 For the theme generator the following packages are also required: